Last updated: January 15, 2025

 Moving to digital spreadsheets, this method offers more organization and the ability to easily edit and calculate totals using built-in formulas.
 Spreadsheets can be backed up online, which minimizes the risk of data loss.
 They can also be highly customized to include extensive details and cater to specific tracking needs.

 Nevertheless, this method does require a certain level of digital literacy, as users must be comfortable with spreadsheet software.
-Like the manual log, it still involves manual data entry, which can be error-prone and time-consuming.
+Like the manual process, it still involves manual data entry, which can be error-prone and time-consuming.
 Additionally, updating spreadsheets on mobile devices can be less convenient for those constantly on the road.

 Download Mileagewise’s Mileage log Google sheets templates here: